 Taking the exam

 All exams are now available online!
-CCDAPP utilizes the services of ProctorU.
-ProctorU is a live, web-based proctoring service that allows exam takers to complete their assessment exam at home or at work, while still ensuring the integrity of the exam for the sponsoring institution.
+CCDAPP uses a live, web-based proctoring service that allows exam takers to complete their assessment exam at home or at work, while still ensuring the integrity of the exam for the sponsoring institution.

 In addition to the online exam, CCDAPP also offers proctored exams at various locations throughout the US and in coordination with industry conferences (such as SAPAA, DATIA and the FTA Drug and Alcohol Program Conference).
-Please view the current list of exam locations to determine if a proctor is available near you.
+In addition, some CCDAPP Commissioners may be available to proctor your exam if located near you (if you are unable to take the on-line exam).
 To inquire about exam-taking opportunities during industry events, please click below to submit an inquiry via our direct email form.